Historic Bay City church building to be sold in online auction

 BAY CITY, Mich.
 (WJRT) – A historic Bay City church building will be sold in an online auction that’ll start at $1.

-After the parish merged with St. John the Evangelist in Essexville and St. Norbert in Munger in 2014, St. Joseph Church became a church used only on certain occasions.
+After the parish merged with St. John the Evangelist in Essexville and St. Norbert in Munger in 2014, the St. Joseph Church campus has been used only on special occasions.

-The 9,000 square feet building is described as a redevelopment opportunity on the RI Marketplace listing.
+The 9,000-square-foot building is described as a redevelopment opportunity on the RI Marketplace listing.

 Bidding on St. Joseph Church will begin on Tuesday at noon and will end at 3:40 p.m. on Thursday.